 Color & Style

 There will be more variation in color and style going forward but only subtly.
-Countertops may get darker and darker island colors will continue to become more popular, but recessed panel door styles will rule for another 10 years and white and off-white colors will still dominate.
+Countertops may get darker and darker island colors will continue to become more popular, but recessed panel door styles will rule for another 10 years, and white and off-white colors will still dominate.

 Finding a qualified designer

 Too often, the little information consumers gather empowers them to feel that they know far more than they do.
 This will create a widening gap between the better designs done by more talented professional kitchen designers and the work done by non-professionals.

 New Home Builders will also be forced to finally begin valuing good design.
 This trend is already occurring.
 For example, several of our customers purchasing newly constructed homes from Toll Brothers and other builders, have immediately after closing, ripped out their poorly designed kitchens to install better ones.
-What a waste, and how much more would those homes have sold for were they better designed.
+What a waste!
+How much more would those homes have sold for were they better designed.

 Unfortunately, I don’t see this trend abating as quickly as it needs to.
 Too many homeowners insist on compromising good design to squeeze features

 in that don’t work in a room.
 My wife giggles every time I try to convince customers that smaller chairs don’t make an island work – people are still the same size!

-The most important predictor for every home owner to consider is finding an experienced kitchen designer to work with.
+The most important predictor for every homeowner to consider is finding an experienced kitchen designer to work with.
 Once you select a good designer you can easily forecast that you will have a kitchen that you love and one that adds substantial value to your home.